 Grizzly Bear Mother with 2 Cubs of the Year

-Mother Black Bear Nursing Cubs of the Year
+Mother Black Bear with 3 Little Cubs of the Year 2018

 An encounter with a Black Bear mother and Cubs is common in Jasper.
 In most cases you will find that Black Bear mothers are fairly calm as cubs instincts to hit the tree tops relieve the mother Bear of stress.
 If however, you are in an open area with no trees for the Bear cubs to climb, you can expect the mother Bear to become more excited.
 A mother Black Bear will feel a lot more vulnerable if her cubs have to remain on the ground, and she may focus her attention on you - the threat.